At first glance, this writer had just shy of 10,000…

 Unlike physical storage, using online storage means your photos can’t be compromised by faulty software or physical damage.
 Plus, many cloud-based tools also allow you to collaborate and build photo albums with your friends and family, allowing you to see beyond just the photos you have and to seamlessly share large photo files.

 Depending on the amount of cloud storage you need, you may need to pay for storage.
-Those monthly costs can add up, and if you no longer want to pay for it, you will need to export all your photos and/or videos to a new location.
+Those monthly costs can add up.
+If you no longer want to pay for it, you will need to export all your photos and videos to a new location.

-To get started with your back-up process, get a picture of how much storage the photos on your phone are currently taking up.
-According to my iPhone, after I went through my purging and organizing process, my photos were taking up 29.99 gigabytes (GB) of storage on my phone.
+To get started with your back-up process, get an idea of how much storage the photos on your phone are currently taking up.
+After I went through my purging and organizing process, my photos were taking up 29.99 gigabytes (GB) of storage on my phone.
 Understanding how much data you use will be essential as you decide which physical or cloud-based service is best for you.
 Depending on your needs, you may choose to store back-ups of your photos in both a physical and cloud-based storage to ensure you always have access to them.

 In this blog, I’ll explore some of the best cloud- based storage for photos you can choose from.
 If you’re interested in physical storage, check out Digital Camera World’s guide to hard drives.

 If you like turning photos into gifts, Shutterfly’s unlimited cloud photo storage might be a good option for you.
-The service does not store videos or other files, but it does offer free storage for all of your photos and allows you to tag and organize them.
-Shutterfly automatically uploads and syncs your photos from any device and stores them at full resolution, so you can download them or turn them into giftable keepsakes at any moment.
+The service does not store videos or other files.
+But it does offer free storage for all of your photos and allows you to tag and organize them.
+Shutterfly automatically uploads and syncs your photos from any device and stores them at full resolution.
+You can download them or turn them into giftable keepsakes at any moment.

 If you’re a Prime member, Amazon Photos might be a great option for you.
 Currently, they offer unlimited free photo storage with a Prime membership, as well as 5GB of storage for videos.
 They also allow you to invite up to five family members to share the unlimited photo storage.
 With a Prime membership, you can sort through your photos with image recognition for automatic organization.
 For those who aren’t Prime members, you can still store up to 5GB of photos and videos for free.